ibm-cloud-docs/event-notifications/en-about.md

 ### Centralized alert routing
 {: #en-features-routing}

 From a single dashboard, you can route event notifications from {{site.data.keyword.compliance_long}} (SCC), {{site.data.keyword.secrets-manager_full_notm}}, or {{site.data.keyword.cloud_notm}} {{site.data.keyword.prf_hubshort}} to relevant stakeholders.
-You can also filter alerts by severity and choose a communication channel that is most appropriate, for example SMS or push for immediate priority or email for lower priority alerts.
+You can also filter alerts by severity and choose a communication channel that is most appropriate, for example SMS or push for immediate priority or email for lesser priority alerts.

 ### Filtered source events
 {: #en-features-filter}